Test Your Knowledge

-We know you’re out there making great choices about your sexual health, including using condoms and getting tested regularly for STIs, hepatitis, and HIV—but it never hurts to brush up on the basics every so often.
-Let’s put your knowledge of STIs to the test!
+We know you’re out there making great choices about your sexual health, including using condoms and getting tested regularly for sexually transmitted infections (STIs), hepatitis, and HIV—but it never hurts to brush up on the basics every so often.

 Who should get tested for STIs, and when?